 • Highlighting development priorities.

-Based on the brand positioning, customer persona and the sales funnel architecture we worked on, we now need to convert and visualize everything into an aesthetics form to reflect our promises and distinctions across all media in the sales funnel.
+Based on the brand positioning, customer persona and the sales funnel architecture we built, we were ready to convert and visualize everything into an aesthetic form to reflect the brand across all media in the funnel.

-Each touchpoint in the funnel is designed to have a very specific purpose, some are focus on driving commitment to explore the brand, some are focus to drive changes, some build consensus while others resolve concerns and persuade a positive decision, etc.
+When we build a funnel, each touchpoint is designed with a specific purpose.
+Some are focused on driving commitment to exploring the brand, some are focused on driving behavioral changes while others will resolve concerns and persuade positive decision making.

-They work together with the end goal of driving the customer deeper into the sales journey while resolving objections along the way to increase sales conversion.
+They all work together with a shared goal to guide the customer deeper into the sales journey while resolving objections along the way, and in the end, increasing sales conversion.

-With the sales funnel in place, it is now time to feed traffic to it.
-Getting cold traffic to convert into sales with paid ads is extremely difficult and is almost impossible to achieve positive ROAS.
-Instead of focusing on sales conversion, the paid ad’s only purpose is to drive traffic into the funnel and find the people that the brand is most relevant to.
+With the sales funnel in place, it was time to generate traffic.
+Converting cold traffic into sales with paid ads is extremely difficult and makes achieving positive ROAS a tall order.
+Rather than focusing on sales conversion, the paid ad’s sole purpose is to drive traffic into the funnel and find the most relevant consumers.

-When a brand is able to serve a variety of messages in front of someone on Facebook, Instagram, Youtube, Google display network, CNN, websites, free alarm apps, pretty much anywhere on the internet.
-It gives the brand tremendous authority and allows the targeted person to come much closer to making a favorable purchase decision.
+By identifying such customers and collecting their data, the brand is able to serve a variety of messages to users on Facebook, Instagram, Youtube, the Google display network, news site, free alarm apps, and pretty much anywhere on the internet.
+It gives the brand tremendous authority and draws the targeted customer much closer to making a favorable purchase decision.

-When a brand can stay in front of the audience not only on one platform but pretty much all over and all the time, we called this achieving omnipresence.
-It is not about the frequency of the ads, it is about being everywhere all the time.
-This gives a brand unlimited influence power that can’t be achieved any other way.
+When a brand can stay in front of the audience on not just one platform but pretty much all over the place, all of the time, we called this achieving omnipresence.
+It is not about the frequency of the advertising, it is about being everywhere all the time.
+This gives a brand unlimited influencing power that can’t be achieved any other way.